RicaBiz/html-template-parser/README.md

 # html-template-parser
 <hr />

-<h1>Easily generate new html pages and articles using templates!</h1>
+# Easily generate new html pages and articles using templates!
 <p>More details <a href="#details">below</a></p>

-<h2>Easy GUI Program to create html pages and articles using templates</h2>
+## Easy GUI Program to create html pages and articles using templates
 <p>This program uses template.html and article.txt files to create a new custom page with a specified title.
 All these can be done singurarly.
 <br />
 <ul>